jcatapang/deepdrugsearch/index.md

 ## Purchase

-If you are interested with the software, check out the available licenses for purchase right [here](https://leeseojun17.github.io/deepdrugsearch/purchase).
+If you are interested with the software, please request for a demo thru email at jcatapang@up.edu.ph or leeseojun17@naver.com

 ## Installation Instructions